Reliable Cellular Automata with Self-Organization: Outline of the program

 \item[Shrinking] When they reach the end of their growth period , growth and germ cells stop producing offshoot.
-In what follows, all edges whose existence is not justified by these processes (these edges will be called ``exposed'') will be subject to the process $\Decay$\glo{decay@$\Decay$}.
+In what follows, all edges whose existence is not justified by these processes (called ``exposed'') will be subject to the process \( \Decay \)\glo{decay@\( \Decay \)}.
 Therefore normally, a growth either disappears before the end of the work period or it covers a whole new colony by that time.
-Similarly, germ cells are required to cover 3 neighbor colonies.
+The rule \( \Send \) will not run during this transition time.

-\item[Finish] Rule $\rul{Finish}$ will be called when $\Age=\End$.
-It reduces the addresses of growth cells mod $Q$.
-Outer cells and inner germ cells turn into members.
-If the colony is doomed it will be erased, (starting from the right end, since a doomed right endcell will be considered inconsistent with its neighbors).
-Otherwise, the information from the $\Hold$ track will be copied into the corresponding locations on the $\Info$ track.
-This final rule will take only a single step, and will also be called the \df{cut} . \end{description}
+\item[Finish] Rule \( \Finish \), will called at \( \Age=\U -1 \), reduces the addresses of growth cells (if any remain) modulo \( \Q \).
+Outer non-germ cells and inner germ cells turn into members.
+Doomed cells will be killed.
+Otherwise, the information from the \( \Hold \) track will be copied into the corresponding locations on the \( \Info \) track. \end{description}